Duality between open systems and closed bilayer systems: Thermofield double states as quantum many-body scars

 The expectation value of the eigen-HIoM experiences the same exponential decay for an {\it arbitrary} initial condition, $ \langle Q \rangle_t =e^{-\Gamma t} \langle Q \rangle_0. $ Note that in the case of integrable $H$ a useful generalization of this construction exists \cite{supp}.

 Remarkably, there are broad classes of models where eigen-HIoMs can be explicitly found.
 The model \eqref{H exemplary XY}, \eqref{L exemplary XY} is one example.
-There the condition \eqref{condition for Q} is satisfied for the Hamiltonian as well as for polynomials of arbitrary power constructed from $S^z$ \cite{supp}:
+There the condition \eqref{condition for Q} is satisfied for a set $Q_n$ of eigen-HIoMs that are polynomials constructed from $S^z$, $n\leq N$ being the polynomial degree.
+The first two of them read \cite{supp}